Ultraman Mebius & Ultraman Brothers: Plot

-The film begins 20 years ago, on the moon, with four of the Ultra brothers, Ultraman, Ultraseven, Ultraman Jack, and Ultraman Ace locked in battle with the Ultimate Terrible-Monster, U-Killersaurus, created and controlled by Yapool.
+The film begins 20 years ago, on the moon, with four of the Ultra brothers, Ultraman, Ultraseven, Ultraman Jack, and Ultraman Ace locked in battle with the Ultimate Terrible kaiju, U-Killersaurus, created and controlled by Yapool.
 They manage to injure and weaken the beast and send it falling to the Earth, where it crashes and sinks in the sea of Kobe.
 As the Ultra Brothers approach the area, Yapool manifests before them in an astral form and vows that he and U-Killersaurus will recover and rise again.
 The Ultra brothers decide to seal Yapool and U-Killersaurus in the ocean, but this action depletes their energy and renders them unable to transform.
 Stranded on their human hosts and forms, the Ultra brothers take jobs to be in the area of Kobe should Yapool ever return.

 20 years later, Mirai Hibino and crew GUYS are sent to Kobe as part of an investigation.
 There, he meets and befriends Aya Jinguji, an oceanographer who is also part of GUYS, as well as her skittish little brother, Takato.
-Aya explains to Mirai that, three months ago, Takato and his pet dog Art were attacked by the monster Kelbim, which resulted in Art being injured by the creature.
+Aya explains to Mirai that, three months ago, Takato and his pet dog Art were attacked by the kaiju Kelbim, which resulted in Art being injured by the creature.
 The incident traumatized Takato and made him resentful toward GUYS and the Ultramen.
 Mirai bonds with Takato and works to restore the boy's faith in the Ultramen.
 While on Kobe, he also encounters the human identities of the Ultra brothers, who give him advice.

 They witness an Ultra Sign sent by Zoffy warning them of a new threat known as the Alien Union, a quartet of aliens made of Alien Zarab, Alien Guts, Alien Nackle and Alien Temperor, who are working to release Yapool and U-Killersaurus from their prison.
 Alien Temperor is the first to attack, but is easily defeated and destroyed by Ultraman Mebius.
 However, his battle gives the other three aliens insight on how to take Mebius down.

 Alien Zarab then proceeds to enact the next part of the plan.
 He kidnaps Aya and assumes her form to poison Mirai with a phony drink.
 As Mirai struggles, Zarab disguises himself as Ultraman Mebius and rampages across Kobe, much to Takato's shock.
 Mirai manages to regain his strength and transforms into Mebius.
 He confronts Zarab, exposes him as an impostor and destroys him before giving Takato a peace sign, but is still too weakened and is captured in a crystal cross by Alien Guts.
 With Mebius imprisoned, the other Ultra Brothers decide to transform to help him despite their low energy.